October 2019–January 2020

 Branding, Package Design

 During my time at Bauhaus University, we were encouraged to frame "everyday apocalypses" in new ways.
-I chose to focus on the inequitable distribution of benefits and harm in food production, where anesthetic packaging conceals the journey of our food products and encourages us to unknowingly contribute to the everyday apocalypse of unethical practices.
-Guilty Pleasures is a satirical line of upscale whole food products that confronts consumers with the weight of their choices beyond nutrition, through packaging that is still anesthetic yet blunt.
+I chose to focus on the inequitable distribution of benefits and harm in food production: specifically, the role of anesthetic packaging in concealing the real journey of our food products, in turn encouraging us to unknowingly contribute to the everyday apocalypse of unethical practices.
+Guilty Pleasures is a satirical line of upscale whole food products that confronts consumers with the weight of their choices beyond nutrition, through packaging that remains anesthetic yet hides nothing.

 Traditional food packaging adds another degree of separation between consumers and the various unsustainable and unethical issues in food production by revealing only the desired, and sometimes even falsified, benefits of each item.
-Guilty Pleasures directly states the negative impacts of purchasing the products yet encouraging consumers to do so for health benefits.
+Guilty Pleasures directly states the negative impacts of purchasing the products yet encourages consumers to do so solely for the health benefits for themselves.

 I designed the package of the cashews and almonds without glue so that it can be opened in stages.
 The cashew box on the left shows the form meant for pouring, while the box on the right shows a bowl meant for sharing.

-Guilty Pleasures began as a luxury food brand.
-This stemmed from the thinking that many buy unsustainably sourced food out of affordability, and so by marketing higher end products, I would reach the consumers who could afford to buy more consciously.
-I had the idea to take regular, healthy produce items and make the packaging as fancy and kitschy as possible.
+Guilty Pleasures began as a luxury food brand, stemming from the idea that the "guilt" in guilty pleasures usually comes from expensive, high quality items.
+I had the idea to take ordinary, healthy produce items and make the packaging as fancy and kitschy as possible to make people question why these foods would be guilty.
 Examples include packaging eggs like chocolates, and trail mix (various nuts + cranberries) in individual jars as caviar.

 The final line up of products was decided based on my research of the different products.
 I am aware that sustainable practices do exist, and so I specifically targeted foods by location, such as California almonds, in order to directly connect consumers to the food supply chain.